Tribal Enrollment for Arizona Students

 Tribal enrollment helps support Native American students

-American Indian and Alaska Native students are eligible to receive unique educational supports from a variety of programs.
-However, many Native students do not receive the services they need and qualify for—simply because they are not identified as Native.
+American Indian and Alaska Native students are eligible to receive unique educational support from a variety of programs.
+However, many Native students do not receive the services they need and qualify for—simply because they are not identified as American Indian or Alaska Native.

 Common questions

 Students up to two generations removed from a family member still qualify for many programs and services.
-Check with your district’s Title VI coordinator to explore available supports.
+Check with your district’s Title VI coordinator to explore available support.

 Students may qualify for services and benefits outside of Indian Education programs.
 Contact your district’s Indian Education director/staff or school administrator for support.
 You may also reach out to [email protected].

-If a heritage language affects a student’s learning, regardless of what is spoken at home, the student may qualify for Title III/English learner supports.
+If a heritage language affects a student’s learning, regardless of what is spoken at home, the student may qualify for Title III/English learner support.
 Discuss options with your school’s Title III coordinator.

 You can start the conversation about identification anytime.
-Some especially good times are the beginning of the school year or when you move.
+Notably, it should be considered at the beginning of the school year or when you move.